JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_llama/index.md

 - Llama3
 - Anthropic

-Well, there are a lot of models supported MistralAI, StabilityAI, etc. If you are interested in knowing more about the supported models, please check the following [link](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html).
+There are a lot of models supported MistralAI, StabilityAI, etc. If you are interested in knowing more about the supported models, please check the following [link](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html).

 The implementation will be divided into two parts.